Restaurant Furniture Guide: Choosing Restaurant Booths

 The amount of space in your venue is an important consideration when choosing the size of the restaurant bench seating you’d like to order.

 Smaller Venues: If you’re short on space, consider wall benches, single and double booths.
-Wall benches combined with booth chairs allow you to save space and seat more clients in comfort.
+Wall benches combined with restaurant chairs allow you to save space and seat more clients in comfort.
 If you own a small café, purchase any of our single restaurant booth seats and place it against a wall to optimize your walk space.
 A double booth is a better solution if you have a high-traffic environment, since it has back-to-back benches and therefore can seat more people.

 Large Venues: For big and popular venues that cater to large crowds, custom restaurant booths are the best choice.
 Half circle or even three quarters circle booths will allow you to sit large parties in comfort especially when using booth tables with a cut corner.